 Types of Treatment Offered at Cross Creek Hospital

-At Cross Creek Hospital, we are devoted to providing everyone who seeks our care for the treatment of posttraumatic stress disorder with the respect and dignity that they deserve.
+At Cross Creek Hospital, a PTSD treatment center in Austin, we are devoted to providing everyone who seeks care at our hospital for the treatment of posttraumatic stress disorder with the respect and dignity that they deserve.
 Our all-encompassing goal for treatment is to help men, women, and adolescents improve their overall functioning by helping them to stabilize and to continue their recovery with new tools that they will be taught in the treatment setting.
 We are proud to be able to achieve this goal by utilizing the structure and processes of a treatment model that combines cognitive-behavioral therapy, experiential therapies, and didactic therapies.